TideGear/BoktaiSensor/README.md

 LTR390 MODULE LED:
 The LED on the Adafruit LTR390 breakout is a power indicator wired directly to VIN.
-It is NOT controllable via software - it will always be on when the sensor is powered.
+It is NOT controllable via software - it will always be on when the sensor is powered, including during deep sleep.

+RECOMMENDATION: Desolder or remove the LED to extend battery life.
+The LED draws ~2-5mA continuously, which reduces sleep time from months to just days.
+The LED serves no functional purpose - removing it won't affect sensor operation.

 IMPORTANT: Do not place the sensor behind glass or standard plastic!
 Most glass blocks 90%+ of UV light.
 Use an open aperture, quartz glass,